Non-Bloch Band Theory of Non-Hermitian Systems: Abstract

 \section{Abstract}

-In spatially periodic Hermitian systems, such as electronic systems in crystals, the band structure is described by the band theory in terms of the Bloch wave functions, which reproduces energy levels for large systems with open boundaries.
+In spatially periodic Hermitian systems, such as electronic systems in crystals, the band structure is described by the band theory in terms of the Bloch wave functions, which reproduce energy levels for large systems with open boundaries.
 In this paper, we establish a generalized Bloch band theory in one-dimensional spatially periodic tight-binding models.
 We show how to define the Brillouin zone in non-Hermitian systems.
 From this Brillouin zone, one can calculate continuum bands, which reproduce the band structure in an open chain.
-As an example we apply our theory to the non-Hermitian SSH model.
+As an example, we apply our theory to the non-Hermitian Su-Schrieffer-Heeger model.
 We also show the bulk-edge correspondence between the winding number and existence of the topological edge states.

 The band theory in crystals is fundamental for describing electronic structure~\cite{Kittel1996}.
 By introducing the Bloch wave vector ${\bm k}$, the band structure calculated within a unit cell reproduces that of a large crystal with open boundaries.
-Here it is implicitly assumed that the electronic states are almost equivalent between a system with open boundaries and that with the periodic boundaries, represented by the Bloch wave function with real ${\bm k}$.
-It is because the electronic states extend over the system.
+Here it is implicitly assumed that the electronic states are almost equivalent between a system with open boundaries and one with periodic boundaries, represented by the Bloch wave function with real ${\bm k}$.
+This is because the electronic states extend over the system.